Coal combustion products: Geopolymers

-More recently, fly ash has been used as a component in geopolymers, where the reactivity of the fly ash glasses can be used to create a binder similar to a hydrated Portland cement in appearance, but with potentially superior properties, including reduced CO_{2} emissions, depending on the formulation.
+In 2021 it was reported that fly ash has been used as a component in geopolymers, where the reactivity of the fly ash glasses can be used to create a binder similar to a hydrated Portland cement in appearance, but with potentially superior properties, including reduced CO_{2} emissions, depending on the formulation.

 Roller compacted concrete

 The upper reservoir of Ameren's Taum Sauk hydroelectric plant was constructed of roller-compacted concrete that included fly ash from one of Ameren's coal plants.

-Another application of using fly ash is in roller compacted concrete dams.
+Another application of using fly ash is in roller-compacted concrete dams.
 Many dams in the US have been constructed with high fly ash contents.
 Fly ash lowers the heat of hydration allowing thicker placements to occur.
 Data for these can be found at the US Bureau of Reclamation.
 This has also been demonstrated in the Ghatghar Dam Project in India.

 Bricks

 There are several techniques for manufacturing construction bricks from fly ash, producing a wide variety of products.
 One type of fly ash brick is manufactured by mixing fly ash with an equal amount of clay, then firing in a kiln at about 1000 °C. This approach has the principal benefit of reducing the amount of clay required.
 Another type of fly ash brick is made by mixing soil, plaster of Paris, fly ash and water, and allowing the mixture to dry.
 Because no heat is required, this technique reduces air pollution.
 More modern manufacturing processes use a greater proportion of fly ash, and a high pressure manufacturing technique, which produces high strength bricks with environmental benefits.

-In the United Kingdom, fly ash has been used for over fifty years to make concrete building blocks.
+In the United Kingdom, fly ash has been used for over fifty years to make concrete block.
 They are widely used for the inner skin of cavity walls.
 They are naturally more thermally insulating than blocks made with other aggregates.

 Ash bricks have been used in house construction in Windhoek, Namibia, since the 1970s.
 There is, however, a problem with the bricks in that they tend to fail or produce unsightly pop-outs.
 This happens when the bricks come into contact with moisture and a chemical reaction occurs causing the bricks to expand.

 In India, fly ash bricks are used for construction.
 Leading manufacturers use an industrial standard known as "Pulverized fuel ash for lime-Pozzolana mixture" using over 75% post-industrial recycled waste, and a compression process.
 This produces a strong product with good insulation properties and environmental benefits.